The fiscal year is the calendar year.

 Local tax authorities have established that for CIT purposes, and its pre-payments, companies are obligated to follow IFRS accounting principles.

-In general terms, most companies are required to keep accounting records are allowed to make voluntary CIT prepayments based on the following calculation: 50% of the previous year CIT due less Income Tax Withholding (WHT) applied in such fiscal year.
+In general terms, most companies are required to keep accounting records and are allowed to make voluntary CIT prepayments based on the following calculation: 50% of the previous year CIT due less income tax withholding applied in such fiscal year.

 Tax audit process